 All staff members shall be trained regarding the use of positive behavioral intervention strategies, de-escalation techniques, and prevention techniques.
 Such training shall be consistent with nationally recognized training programs on the use of emergency safety interventions.
 The intensity of the training provided will depend upon the employee's position.
-Administrators, licensed staff members, and other staff deemed most likely to need to restrain a student will be provided more intense training than classified staff who do not work directly with students in the classroom.
-District and building administration shall make the determination of the intensity of training required by each position.
+Administrators, licensed staff members, and other staff deemed most likely to need to restrain a that ESI is used with a student.
+Such notification must be provided within two (2) school days.